THURGOOD MARSHALL STATUE

 These are the names of just some of the individuals who were pivotal during the 1946 riots, and their stories and contributions deserve recognition.
 With the erection of the Thurgood Marshall statue, CPJI is making a commitment to the community that these stories will be told.

-Where the Statue Will Be Located
+Where You Can Find the Statue

 ABOUT THE SCULPTURE